LEGAL MALPRACTICE LAWYERS IN FORT LAUDERDALE, FL

 The ABA identifies the following types of legal malpractice as among the most common:

 Failure to know or properly apply the law: Being ignorant of the law is not an excuse for the general public, and it certainly is not an excuse for a lawyer.
 Florida attorneys are expected to know the legal principles that their cases involve, appropriately apply these principles, perform adequate legal research, and grasp the legal implications of the known facts.

-Inadequate investigation: Before a lawyer can provide competent legal advice, he or she must ask appropriate questions on the matter, identify all important issues and concerns, and gather relevant information and facts.
-Attorneys should not only learn everything they can about their client and the client’s goals, but also exercise due diligence when investigating the opposing party.
+Inadequate investigation: Before a lawyer can provide competent legal advice, they must ask appropriate questions on the matter, identify all important issues and concerns, and gather relevant information and facts.
+Attorneys should not only learn everything they can about their client and the client’s goals but also exercise due diligence when investigating the opposing party.